 Scientists are usually dispassionate, but there are times when their work influences and intersects with activism and public policy, and environmentalism is one major area where this is the case.
 While many science databases cover the environment and humanity’s relationship with it, GreenFILE is a database wholly dedicated to the topic.
 It includes both academic research and government reports on topics ranging from agricultural sustainability and GMOs to pollution to recycling to renewable energy.
 For policy-oriented science research, this is an excellent resource.

 Sometimes, dense scientific works can be difficult to understand.
 For people who learn more by seeing than reading, IU East has a number of video databases.
 Most notable is JoVE – the Journal of Visualized Experiments – which functions like a normal journal, even being subject to peer review.
 It covers biological, medical, chemical and physical research topics, but the ‘articles’ are narrated in video, describing their protocols and showing you how the research is conducted on the screen.
 The articles are still very complex – this is much more advanced science then the kind described by educators like Bill Nye or Neil deGrasse Tyson – but the added visual and auditory components can help enormously in understanding the content.

 A more traditional video database is VAST, which includes documentaries, lectures, and other types of instructional videos.
 It is stronger on the biological sciences than it is physics, chemistry, or engineering.
 And the Khan Academy is also available on the free web, with videos in all of the major science fields (you will need to create an account with them to watch their videos).

-With plenty of communications resources like these available to you, you’ll be able to launch right in to great research.
+With great science resources like these available to you, you’ll be able to do excellent research.
 But if you have any questions, please contact us at firstname.lastname@example.org!